ffund/tcp-ip-essentials/lab1/1-2-linux-navigating.md

 cd -     # takes you to the directory you were in before the last time you ran "cd"
 ```

+Then, return to your home directory.

-Once you are done with this part of the lab , proceed to the [next part](1-3-linux-files-directories.md)
+Once you are done with this part of the lab, proceed to the [next part](1-3-linux-files-directories.md).